kumarlabgit/ESL-PSC/README.md

 ## Output Data ##

 ESL-PSC generates two main types of output files: a Predictions File and a Gene Ranks File.
-These files will be placed in the ESL-PSC directory.
+These files will be placed in the directory specified by `--output_dir`.

 #### Predictions File ####
 The predictions file contains every prediction made by every model generated using every species combination in the analysis.
 Each line in the file lists the following information: